mjz-smu/codelab_instructions/README.md

     from Google Cloud Next '19.
 *   Follow the
     [PKB repo](https://github.com/GoogleCloudPlatform/PerfKitBenchmarker).
 Look
-    for upcoming improvements in running container benchmarks.
+    for our new improvements in running container benchmarks and our upcoming improvements in running VPN benchmarks.